reHackable/scripts/README.md

 ```sh
 $ bash repull.sh test1
 ```
-The output will either be and PDF or EPUB, depending on the document type
+The output will either be a PDF or a EPUB, depending on the document type

 The following example downloads test1 and test2 remotely.
 This example assumes the devices network ip is `10.0.0.43`.
 ```sh